-It’s no secret that excavating can be both exciting and somewhat nerve-wracking for homeowners, especially during their first building project.
+It’s no secret that excavation can be both exciting and somewhat nerve-wracking for homeowners, especially during their first building project.
 Seeing the landscape completely torn up can leave even the most eager families feeling a bit uncomfortable: Will it ever look normal?

 Rest assured that the goal of every quality home builder is to get you and your home through the excavation process as safely and effectively as possible, leaving behind a place that will support your structure without fail.

 This isn’t to suggest that there aren’t some issues that excavators routinely run into, even if they have done their homework ahead of time.
 When you’re dealing with nature, you have to expect the unexpected.
 However, the more you know about the common excavation problems builders and their teams come across, the less you’ll be surprised.